 The poster was painted in 3 primary sections; the standoff, the background and the character portraits.

 This is partly as a workaround for the canvas size limit in Procreate, my preferred painting program.

 Once all of these pieces were complete, I assembled them in Adobe Photoshop for artworking and finalising.

 As previously mentioned, the warehouse interior is never shown from this angle, so it was a challenge to gather reference and interpret what the whole scene would look like.
+I was painstaking in maintaining accuracy to the film.
 I painted slightly more than was needed to allow myself room of movement should I need it.
 Although technically there actually should be some other props along the back wall, I did not draw them in as I knew the standoff would cover them entirely.

 The main character portraits that were featured along the middle of the title block were all painted on one canvas and then tidied up with frames added in Photoshop.
 The characters who are assigned colours in the film are represented by that colour behind them.
 For Nice Guy Eddie and Joe Cabot, who do not have colour codenames, I opted for purple for Eddie as inspired by his tracksuit that he wears in the film and red for Joe as it was a colour not yet represented that I felt would tie the palette together.

 Detail shot - The unfortunate cop, tortured by Mr. Blonde.
 Around him you can see Mr. Blonde's drink and straight razor, and the officer's newly detached ear.

 Detail shot - Mr. Pink